MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-dt-to-iaas.md

     ![Replicating servers](./media/contoso-migration-dt-to-iaas/replicating-servers.png)
     _Figure 14: Replicating servers._

-2. In **Replicating machines**, select and hold (or right-click) the VM > **Migrate**.
+2. In **Replicating machines**, select and hold (or right-click) the  > **Migrate**.
 3. In **Migrate** > **Shut down virtual machines and perform a planned migration with no data loss**, select **Yes** > **OK**.
-    - By default Azure Migrate shuts down the on-premises VM, and runs an on-demand replication to synchronize any VM changes that occurred since the last replication occurred.
+    - By default Azure Migrate shuts down the on-premises , and runs an on-demand replication to synchronize any  changes that occurred since the last replication occurred.
 This ensures no data loss.
-    - If you don't want to shut down the VM, select **No**.
+    - If you don't want to shut down the , select **No**.
-4. A migration job starts for the VM.
+4. A migration job starts for the .
 Track the job in Azure notifications.
-5. After the job finishes, you can view and manage the VM from the **Virtual Machines** page.
+5. After the job finishes, you can view and manage the  from the **Virtual Machines** page.

 **Need more help?**

-Learn how to [run a test migration](https://docs.microsoft.com/azure/migrate/tutorial-migrate-vmware#run-a-test-migration) and how to [migrate VMs to Azure](https://docs.microsoft.com/azure/migrate/tutorial-migrate-vmware#migrate-vms).
+Learn how to [run a test migration](https://docs.microsoft.com/azure/migrate/tutorial-migrate-ware#run-a-test-migration) and how to [migrate s to Azure](https://docs.microsoft.com/azure/migrate/tutorial-migrate-ware#migrate-s).

 ## Clean up after migration

-With migration complete, the development VMs for both the SmartHotel360 and osTicket apps are now running on Azure VMs.
+With migration complete, the development s for both the SmartHotel360 and osTicket apps are now running on Azure s.

 Now, Contoso needs to complete these cleanup steps:

 - After the migration is complete, stop replication.
-- Remove the `WEBVMDEV`, `SQLVMDEV`, `OSTICKETWEBDEV`, and `OSTICKETMYSQLDEV` VMs from the vCenter inventory.
+- Remove the `WEBDEV`, `SQLDEV`, `OSTICKETWEBDEV`, and `OSTICKETMYSQLDEV` s from the vCenter inventory.
-- Remove all the VMs from from local backup jobs.
+- Remove all the s from from local backup jobs.
-- Update internal documentation to show the new location, and IP addresses for the VMs.
+- Update internal documentation to show the new location, and IP addresses for the s.
-- Review any resources that interact with the VMs, and update any relevant settings or documentation to reflect the new configuration.
+- Review any resources that interact with the s, and update any relevant settings or documentation to reflect the new configuration.

 ## Review the deployment